PierBover/roots-svelte-router/README.md

 The first and last slashes are optional.

 Once the router inits, this base path will be added automatically to all available routes.

-You don't need to add the base path to your links either.
-When using the `link` action, it will be automaticaly added to the `href` when the link is mounted to the DOM.
+You don't need to add the base path when using the `navigate()` function or to the links using the `link` action, although if you do, nothing bad will happen.

 ## API
 ### Router configuration options